 Related to this, I suspect Hyman still wants to hold on to the idea that primary mental illness will be shown to have biological aspects to its causation.
 Of course there's a tautological sense in which this is true, because the brain is necessary to mediate mental illness.
 But in the same way as we can't, or at least shouldn't, talk about our 'normal' thoughts, emotions and behaviour as being caused by the brain as such, nor should functional mental illness be described in those terms.
 The whole organism is the condition of its parts, and is in turn realised by them.
 We may be able to understand some of the reasons for functional mental illness, but these cannot be proven in a natural scientific way (see eg. previous post).
 We can only hope to understand formative causal influences, not efficient causes (see eg. another previous post).
 By contrast, brain pathology is a necessary cause of organic mental illness, such as dementia or delirium.

-It's unclear to be what the next stage of the DSM review process will be, but as I've always said, proper conceptual foundations for understanding psychiatric diagnosis are needed before progress can be made.
+It's unclear to me what the next stage of the DSM review process will be, but as I've always said, proper conceptual foundations for understanding psychiatric diagnosis are needed before progress can be made.

 Sunday, February 01, 2026